Welcome,

 Neomustangs

-, it's the results of a KOEO self-test using the CEL to read the flash patterns.
+, it's the results of a KOEO self-test using the CEL to read the flash patterns of a 2-digit pattern Mustang (or pre-'94).
 If you watch, you'll see the following codes show up:

 15 - 21 - 24 - 67 - 85 - 95 (OD codes second pass)